Tommy Edman Player Props: Cardinals vs. Angels

 Angels Pitching Rankings

-- The Angels' 3.91 team ERA ranks 11th among all league pitching staffs.
+- The Angels have a 3.82 team ERA that ranks 11th among all MLB pitching staffs.

-- Angels pitchers combine to give up the ninth-fewest home runs in baseball (28 total, one per game).
+- Angels pitchers combine to allow 28 home runs (0.9 per game), the seventh-fewest in the league.

-- Sandoval gets the start for the Angels, his sixth of the season.
-He is 2-1 with a 3.16 ERA and 20 strikeouts in 25 2/3 innings pitched.
+- Ohtani gets the start for the Angels, his fifth of the season.
+He is 4-0 with a 1.85 ERA and 46 strikeouts in 34 2/3 innings pitched.

-- His most recent time out was on Thursday against the Oakland Athletics, when the left-hander threw seven innings, surrendering two earned runs while allowing six hits.
+- In his last appearance -- in relief on Thursday -- the righty threw six innings against the Oakland Athletics, giving up five earned runs while surrendering three hits.

-- The 26-year-old has amassed a 3.16 ERA and 7 strikeouts per nine innings across five games this season, while allowing a batting average of .212 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.